-Where hard copy documents are used these should be suitably certified for non-faceto-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.
+Where hard copy documents are used these should be suitably certified for non-face-to-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.

-At least one from this section, ensuring that the identity, address and legal status of the parties are verified as per 4.7 and 4.8 as appropriate.
-Method What does this verify?
-1 Trust Deed (or relevant extracts of the trust deed) and any subsequent deeds of appointment and retirement (or equivalent).
-Evidences the formation of the arrangement and confirms that the persons in question are the trustees (or equivalent) of the arrangement.
-Must be a certified copy 2 Bank statement (if applicable) Trustees Mailing Address No more than 6 months old Received by the customer in the post PLU JS on a risk based approach, con sider the following additional checks 1 2 Use independent data sources, in cluding electronic sources 3.
-Consider obtaining sight of the letter of wishes, or other relevant documents of the trust, to confirm the beneficiaries / potential beneficiaries to the trust.
-When documentation cannot be provided The relevant person should clearly document why they have been unable to verify the person's identity using the methods listed above, what alternative measures they have taken to verify the identity and why they feel that this is sufficient to satisfy the requirements of the Code.
-Senior management approval should be obtained for all such cases.
+At least one from this section, ensuring that the identity, address and legal status of

+the parties are verified as per 4.7 and 4.8 as appropriate.

+Method What does this Conditions

+verify?

+4 Trust Deed (or relevant extracts Evidences the Must be a certified copy

+of the trust deed) and any formation of

+subsequent deeds of the

+appointment and retirement (or arrangement

+equivalent). and confirms

+that the

+persons in

+question are the trustees (or

+equivalent) of

+the

+arrangement.

+2 Bank statement (if applicable) Trustees No more than 6 months

+Mailing old

+Address Received by the

+customer in the post

+PLL JS on a risk based approach, con sider the following additional checks

+1 A Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdiction

+2 ,

+control production and a control production an

+3. Consider obtaining sight of the lett

+the trust, to confirm the beneficiaries / potential beneficiaries to the trust.

+When documentation cannot be provided

+1 The relevant person should clearly document why they have been unable to verify

+the person's identity using the methods listed above, what alternative measures they

+have taken to verify the identity and why they feel that this is sufficient to satisfy the

+requirements of the Code.
+Senior management approval should be obtained for all

+such cases.